christopher5106/christopher5106.github.io/_posts/2016-01-30-two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.markdown

 --conf "spark.executor.extraLibraryPath=/home/ec2-user/BIDMach/lib"
 ```

-**Our cluster of GPU is ready!** Go on with a [Random forest computation on the cluster](http://christopher5106.github.io/big/data/2016/02/04/bidmach-tutorial.html).
+**Our cluster of GPU is ready!** Go on with a [data preparation and a Random forest computation on the cluster](http://christopher5106.github.io/big/data/2016/02/04/bidmach-tutorial.html).